qwx9/notes/net/lutherie/varnish.md

 thus also staying flexible longer
 - when leaving in white spirit, make sure to turn and squeeze brush hairs every which way to ensure good penetration/exposure
+- NOTE: if there are fuckups, they should be fixed before applying more layers, otherwise it's a huge pain and things will have to be sanded down anyway